remix-run/react-router/packages/react-router/docs/guides/migrating.md

 With v4, you should use the lifecycle methods of the component rendered by a `<Route>`.
 Instead of `onEnter`, you would use `componentDidMount` or `componentWillMount`.
 Where you would use `onUpdate`, you can use `componentDidUpdate` or `componentWillUpdate` (or possibly `componentWillReceiveProps`). `onLeave` can be replaced with `componentWillUnmount`.

-### Optional parameters
+### Optional Parameters

-in v3 you declared optional parameters as so: `path="/entity/:entityId(/:parentId)"` (here `prentId` is optional)
+In v3, parameters were made optional with parentheses: `path="/entity/:entityId(/:parentId)"`

-in v4 the syntax is changed to: `path="/entity/:entityId/:parentId?"`
+In v4, the syntax is changed to a trailing question mark: `path="/entity/:entityId/:parentId?"`

-### `routeParams`

-In v3 `Component` that matched location was given `routeParams` object via `props` containing required data from the react-router

-In v4 `match` property is passed to `Route`'s `Component`.
-Use it instead of `routeParams`.

-### `query` object
+### Query Strings

-In react-router v4 there is no `query` property on `location` object no more.
-Only unparsed searched string on `search` property.
+In v4, there is no parsing done on query strings.
+The unparsed query string is available on the `location.search` property.

-You can either implement your own search parsing logic, relevant for your application needs, or use ready implementations.

-You can also add v3-like `query` property on `location` object by using [qhistory](https://github.com/pshrmn/qhistory) package.
+The [qhistory](https://github.com/pshrmn/qhistory) library can provide this functionality if it is necessary for your application.

-Read more regarding intentions for this change, and possible solution in this [Issue](https://github.com/ReactTraining/react-router/issues/4410)
+Read more regarding intentions for this change and possible solutions in [this issue](https://github.com/ReactTraining/react-router/issues/4410).

 ### `<Switch>`